CDCgov/mycosnp-nf/docs/output.md

 | Reference_Genome_Length          | Length of the reference genome of the closest GAMBIT entry (if a prediction is made)        |                                                      |
 | Avg_Depth_Coverage               | (Total trimmed bases / `Reference_Genome_Length`)                                           |                                                      |
 | Reference_GC                     | GC percentage of the reference genome of the closest GAMBIT entry (if a prediction is made) |                                                      |

-> [!NOTE]
-> If a _C. auris_ sample has a `Subtype_ANI` less than 99.7, the `Subtype_Closest_Match` field is filled with "ANI is less than the established Candida auris clade separation threshold of 99.7."
-This is based on reliable clade separation thresholds described in the validation [report](https://github.com/CDCgov/mycosnp-nf/wiki/Validation-study:-Pre%E2%80%90MycoSNP-taxonomic-classification-and-subtyping) on the Wiki. _C. auris_ clade predictions with ANI less than 99.7 should be interpreted with caution.

 ### MultiQC
 - Outputs follow the same [pattern described for the main MycoSNP workflow](#multiqc-1).